 How Can ARC Costs Assist?

-ARC costs are a specialist team of Costs Draftsman and Costs Lawyers who can assist with the recovery or contention of costs following any order made by the Tribunal.
+ARC costs are a specialist team of Costs Draftsman and Costs Lawyers who can assist and provide legal advice on the recovery or contention of costs following any order made by the Tribunal.
 We can also assist in making or disputing an application for costs if these have yet not been awarded.
-If an order for costs has been made following a claim to the Employment Tribunal, we can assist you in reaching an early conciliation on legal fees/settlement agreement through our experienced negotiatiors.
+If an order for costs has been made following an employment tribunal claim, we can assist you in reaching an early conciliation on legal fees/settlement agreement through our experienced negotiatiors.